 It’s not enough to detox from the drugs and expect that things will simply get easier as time goes by.
-For most, this will take some time along with some undoing of those external and internal obstacles that have stood in the way of previous recovery attempts.
-By expanding the access and availability of supportive services for these programs, addicts can pursue healthy, productive, and satisfying goals while gaining the benefits of abstinence and accountability.
+For most, this will take time, along with overcoming some of those external and internal obstacles that have stood in the way of previous recovery attempts.
+By expanding the access and availability of supportive services, treatment providers can help participants pursue healthy, productive, and satisfying goals while gaining the benefits of abstinence and accountability.

 - Assistance in locating and joining mutual-help groups or peer support groups such as Narcotics Anonymous (NA) or Methadone Anonymous (MA)